Levels of Government

 The Legislative Branch is responsible for making laws, allocating funding, and overseeing programs implemented by the Executive Branch.
 Annually, the General Appropriation Bill (House Bill 1) is filed.
 Through House Bill 1, the legislature allocates funding for state programs like the New Opportunities Waiver and the Flexible Family Fund.
 When House Bill 1 is passed by both legislative chambers (House of Representatives and Senate) and signed by the governor, it becomes law.
 Another example is during the 2013 legislative session, Senate Bill 127 was filed and calls for allowing students with disabilities who are not pursuing a regular diploma to not be administered the American College Test (ACT).
 The bill passed and is now law.

 The Judicial Branch is responsible for interpreting the constitution and laws, and resolving legal conflicts.
 A recent example is the court case to determine the constitutionality of allowing children to attend private schools with publicly-funded scholarships.

-Although, the majority of advocacy takes places with the legislative branch, it is important for you to know you can influence all levels and branches of government through advocacy.
+The majority of advocacy takes places with the legislative and executive branches of government.